David C. Miller, MD, MPH

 Stephanie Ferrante, BS

 Stephanie Ferrante is the Outreach Manager for MUSIC.
-In her role, she is in responsible of managing the social media platform and branding the MUSIC name.
-She also serves as a contact for all the sites and their personnel, provides regulatory oversight and guidance for the participating sites, and helps to lead and implement quality improvement initiatives, among other responsibilities.
+In her role, she is responsible for branding the MUSIC name, managing the social media platform, and standardizing all patient and physician education materials/resources.
+Stephanie also serves as a primary contact for participating sites, provides regulatory oversight and guidance and is the project manager for the Personal Patient Profile-Prostate (P3P) project.

 Ji Qi, MS